Independence Seaport Museum: World War I USS Olympia

-In June 2017 the museum opened an exhibit to commemorate the World War I centennial.
+In June 2017, the museum opened an exhibit to commemorate the World War I centennial.
 The World War I USS Olympia exhibit highlights the ship's humanitarian and peace-keeping role in World War I Europe.
-The exhibit also explores the everyday life of sailors aboard the ship, as well as, Olympias final mission of transporting the remains of the Unknown Soldier from France to Arlington National Cemetery in Washington, DC.
+The exhibit explores the everyday life of sailors aboard the ship, as well as Olympias final mission of transporting the remains of the Unknown Soldier from France to Arlington National Cemetery in Washington, DC.

 Patriots and Pirates

-In April 2016 the Independence Seaport Museum opened a new exhibit which focuses on Philadelphia and the founding of the United States Navy.
+In April 2016, the Independence Seaport Museum opened a new exhibit which focuses on Philadelphia and the founding of the United States Navy.
 As the name suggests, Patriots and Pirates, examines the conflict between pirates and the United States, and features a full-size, waterline model of Diligence of 1797.
 Some notable artifacts in the exhibit include a rare 1793 letter from an American taken hostage by pirates, Captain John Barry's octant, and a model of the Federal St. Navy Yard recreating Joshua Humphreys' 18th century shipyard.